 - The currency in which you want to receive your money

 - Fastest method vs. cheapest method

-- How long you can wait before receiving cash
+- How long you can wait before receiving real money

-Here are the best ways to convert bitcoin to perfect money.
+Here are the best ways to convert BTC to perfect money.

 Where to Convert Bitcoin To USD

-Can you convert bitcoin to USD?
-Yes you can.
-But where to convert bitcoin to USD?
-Because anyone who owns bitcoin can sell it, you have a range of options for exchanging bitcoin for cash.
-Check out how and where to convert bitcoin to USD.
+Because anyone who owns digital assets can sell it, you have a range of options for exchanging BTC for cash.
+Check out how and where to turn cryptocurrencies to USD.

 You can find a detailed guide for using Coinbase here.

 If you prefer a little more anonymity and/or don’t want to wait 1-5 days to exchange your BTC for money, consider transacting with a Bitcoin-owning peer.
 We recommend peer to peer trading for people with a few months of experience under their belt on sites like Coinbase.

 A huge risk with peer to peer trading is the chance the other party might be looking to defraud you.